HLTech/pact-gen-ts/README.md

 yarn add --dev pact-gen-ts
 ```

-Next you should create a minimal `pacts.config.js` configuration file in the root directory:
+Next you should create a minimal `pacts.config.js` or `pacts.config.cjs` configuration file in the root directory:

 ```js
 module.exports = {